Eigen-convergence of Gaussian kernelized graph Laplacian by manifold heat interpolation

 Note that the results in \cite{cheng2020convergence} are proved under the assumption that $h$ to be $C^4$ rather than $C^2$, that is, requiring Assumption \ref{assump:h-C2-nonnegative}(C1)(C2) to hold for up to 4-th derivative of $h$.
 This is because $C^4$ regularity of $h$ is used to handle complication of the adaptive bandwidth in the other analysis in \cite{cheng2020convergence}.
 With the fixed bandwidth kernel $K_\epsilon(x,y)$ as defined in \eqref{eq:def-K-eps}, $C^2$ regularity suffices, as originally assumed in \cite{coifman2006diffusion}. \end{proof}

-\begin{remark} Since the proof only involves the computation of moments of the $V$-statistic, it is possible to relax Assumption \ref{assump:h-C2-nonnegative}(C3) non-negativity of $h$ and replace with certain non-vanishing conditions on $m_0[h]$ and $m_2[h]$, e.g., as in \cite{coifman2006diffusion} and Assumption A.5 in \cite{cheng2020convergence}.
+\begin{remark}[{Relaxation of Assumption \ref{assump:h-C2-nonnegative}}] Since the proof only involves the computation of moments of the $V$-statistic, it is possible to relax Assumption \ref{assump:h-C2-nonnegative}(C3) non-negativity of $h$ and replace with certain non-vanishing conditions on $m_0[h]$ and $m_2[h]$, e.g., as in \cite{coifman2006diffusion} and Assumption {A.3} in \cite{cheng2020convergence}.
 Since the non-negativity of $W_{ij}$ is used in other places in the paper, and our eigenvalue LB needs $h$ to be Gaussian, we adopt the non-negativity of $h$ in Assumption \ref{assump:h-C2-nonnegative} for simplicity.
 The $C^4$ regularity of $f$ may also be relaxed, and the constant in $O_{p,f}(\cdot)$ may be improved accordingly.
-These extensions are not further pursued here. \end{remark} \begin{remark} When $h = {\bf 1}_{[0,1)}$, using the same method as in the proof of Lemma 8 in \cite{coifman2006diffusion}, one can verify that (proof in Appendix \ref{app:proofs-step0}), for $i \neq j$,
+These extensions are not further pursued here. \end{remark} \begin{remark}[{Dirichlet form convergence with compactly supported $h$}] {The ``epsilon-graph'' corresponds to construct graph affinity using the indicator function kernel $h= {\bf 1}_{[0,1)}$.
+Note that the ``epsilon'' stands for the scale of local distance and thus is the $\sqrt{\epsilon}$ here, because our $\epsilon$ is ``time''.} When $h = {\bf 1}_{[0,1)}$, using the same method as in the proof of Lemma 8 in \cite{coifman2006diffusion}, one can verify that (proof in Appendix \ref{app:proofs-step0}), for $i \neq j$,